-Describe the systematic approach for collecting, analyzing and reporting customer satisfaction data to the Board of Directors.
-We are in the process of developing a system for collecting customer satisfaction data.
-One option being discussed is putting a simple survey on computers in our intake rooms, this data could be compiled by our IT staff for review by program directors before being disseminated upper management and the board.

-- 3. Describe how administrative policies and procedures are monitored by the Board of Directors.
+- 2. Describe the systematic approach for collecting, analyzing and reporting customer satisfaction data to the Board of Directors. - We continue to work on developing a system for collecting customer satisfaction data.
+One option being discussed is putting a simple survey on computers in our intake rooms, this data could be compiled by our IT staff for review by program directors before being disseminated to upper management and the board. - 3.
+Describe how administrative policies and procedures are monitored by the Board of Directors.
 The Board of Directors has a personnel committee, finance committee, and a by-laws committee.
 These committees review WCCA's Personnel Policies, Fiscal Procedures and By-Laws periodically.
 These policies are then updated and presented to the full board for discussion and approval.
 Pertinent policy changes are communicated to staff after board approval. - 4.
 Describe how the Board acts on monitoring, assessment and evaluation reports.

 The WCCA Board receives the Program Directors Report monthly giving them the opportunity to act on monitoring, assessment and evaluation reports by making changes recommended by information in these reports, or by instructing agency staff to make the necessary changes.
 If these reports reflect superior performance the Board may recognize these efforts.
 If a department is struggling or needs to make improvement the board may ask the Executive Director to provide more information or to follow up and report back to them with a status report.
 The board also is informed of the results and or recommendations of OEO staff.
-The board may provide input or vote on recommendations presented by staff. - 5.
-Describe the Board's procedure for conducting the agency self-evaluation.
+The board may provide input or vote on recommendations presented by staff.

+5. Describe the Board's procedure for conducting the agency self-evaluation.

 The Board of Directors receives monthly reports on program performance for both clients served and budget performance.
 If programs are not meeting expected outcomes the Board may discuss needed changes to programs.
 When programs are struggling, the Board may ask staff to provide recommendations to remedy the problem.
-Through the strategic planning and ROMA process, programs are reviewed and decisions are made concerning which programs are being successful and which ones no longer seem to be a good fit for the agency. - 6.
-Summarize the results of the Board's most recent self-evaluation.
+Through the strategic planning and ROMA process, programs are reviewed and decisions are made concerning which programs are being successful and which ones no longer seem to be a good fit for the agency.

+6. Summarize the results of the Board's most recent self-evaluation.
 Describe how the information has been or will be used to develop the agency's next Strategy for Eliminating Poverty.
 Indicate the timeframe and planned activities for the next evaluation.